Skip to main contentSkip to navigation

 Mobile Drive / Portable SSD

 The Mobile Drive contains a 2.5-inch Seagate slim drive (USB 3.0 or USB-C).
 Recovery follows the same Rosewood workflow as the Rugged series.
 The Portable SSD variant contains an NVMe SSD rather than a spinning drive.
-SSD recovery does not require clean bench work but uses PC-3000 SSD for firmware intervention or direct NAND reading if the controller fails.
+SSD recovery does not require clean bench work but uses PC-3000 SSD for firmware intervention over SATA/NVMe, or PC-3000 Flash for direct chip-off NAND reading if the controller suffers catastrophic hardware failure.
 SSD recoveries follow SSD pricing tiers, not HDD tiers.

 LaCie models: STHG1000400, STHG2000400 (Mobile Drive), STKS500400, STKS1000400 (Portable SSD)